 Why Filing a Post-Irma Lawsuit Against The Rehabilitation Center at Hollywood Hills Requires a Specific Type of Lawyer

-In the wake of Hurricane Irma, perhaps the most tragic news is coming from The Rehabilitation Center at Hollywood Hills, a 152-bed nursing home facility serving patients from Miami-Dade, Broward, and Palm Beach Counties.
+In the wake of Hurricane Irma, perhaps the most tragic news is coming from The Rehabilitation Center at Hollywood Hills, a 152-bed nursing home facility serving patients from Florida-Dade, Broward, and Palm Beach Counties.
 As has been widely reported, as many as 9 patients have now passed away as a result of high temperatures when the power went out at the nursing home.
 Unfortunately, the nursing home did not have appropriate policies or procedures in place to protect their extremely vulnerable patients in emergency situations.

 This appears to be a clear violation of Florida law, as Florida Statues § 400.022 provides specific rights for nursing home residents.
 These rights include: